ztyyLV/web-twain-docs/indepth/development/upgrade.md

 ---
 layout: default-layout
 needAutoGenerateSidebar: true
-description: "TOADD"
-title: "TOADD"
+title: Dynamic Web TWAIN Development - Upgrade Guide
+keywords: Dynamic Web TWAIN, Documentation, Development, Upgrade Guide
+breadcrumbText: Upgrade Guide
+description: Dynamic Web TWAIN SDK Documentation Upgrade Guide Page
 ---

 # UPGRADE

 Dynamsoft tries to improve `DWT` constantly and release one major version and 2 to 4 minor versions each year.
 The recommendation for our customers is to always keep your application up-to-date with our latest release.
 In this section, we'll talk about how to upgrade your application.

-Essentially, there are three steps required to upgrade your application to use a newer version of `DWT` .
+Essentially, the following three steps are required to upgrade your application to use a newer version of `DWT` .
 Two of the steps would be done by the **application developer** on the server-side.
 The 3rd step would be done by **users** or **system administrators** on the client side.

-1. Update the server-side resources for `DWT` ;
+1. Update the server-side resources for `DWT`
-2. Replace your old license key with the newer one;
+2. Replace your old license key with the newer one
-3. Ensure client machines have uninstalled the old version of the service in preparation to install the newer version;
+3. Ensure client machines have uninstalled the old version of the service in preparation to install the newer version

 > If you are upgrading from a very old version (over 2 major versions apart like from v12 to v15), more steps may be needed.
 Please contact [Dynamsoft Support]({{site.about}}getsupport.html) for more information.